 DFO Signs Over Yellowtail to USA, Refuses Access to Inshore Harvesters

-“Despite FFAW-Unifor’s consistent lobbying and disagreement with the transfer of valuable quotas out of Canada each year, the inshore fishery in Newfoundland and Labrador has no access to the yellowtail quota,” explains FFAW-Unifor President Keith Sullivan.
+“Despite FFAW-Unifor’s consistent lobbying and disagreement with the transfer of valuable quotas out of Canada, the inshore fishery in Newfoundland and Labrador has no access to the yellowtail quota,” explains FFAW-Unifor President Keith Sullivan.
 “The federal government should not be handing over yellowtail to another country while Newfoundland and Labrador harvesters have no access to the resource.
 It is the responsibility of the Minister of Fisheries and Oceans to reallocate the quota in order to give inshore harvesters access,” Sullivan says.

 Moreover, Canada has deviated from the country-to-country transfer system in recent years to a system where corporations are permitted to negotiate and transfer quotas to foreign countries and other companies outside of the NAFO negotiation process.
 Such transfers are generally not discussed at the annual meeting and inshore harvesters’ opinions are not given consideration when these transfers are rubber-stamped.

-DFO officials informed FFAW-Unifor last fall that there are no plans to reallocate this quota and if inshore harvesters want access, they must make a deal with offshore companies.
+DFO officials informed FFAW-Unifor that there are no plans to reallocate this quota and if inshore harvesters want access, they must make a deal with offshore companies.
 Rather than protect the owner-operator fleet and reduce inequities in resource allocations, these backroom deals directed by our federal government exacerbate the frustrations felt by inshore harvesters.